Danhengel/ReadMe/Develop/README.md

   * [Tests](#Tests)

   ## Installation:
-  4er6thj
+  3

   ## Usage:
-  4er6thj
+  4

   ## Credits:
-  4e6hj
+  5

   ## License
-    This application is covered by the Apache 2.0 license.
+    This project is licensed under Apache 2.0 license.

   ## Badges:
-  4er6j
+  6

   ## Features:
-  4re6jh
+  7

   ## Contributing:
-  46rjh
+  8

   ## Tests:
-  46jh
+  9

   ## Questions:
-  If you have any questions, please reach out to me at 46hju.
-You can also find more of my work on [GitHub](https://github.com/46jhu).
+  If you have any questions, please reach out to me at 10.
+You can also find more of my work on [GitHub](https://github.com/0).